Deepsk315/brewapps-nodejs/README.md

 ## Note

-- The system doesn't use the MongoDB object id `_id` for editing, deleting, or getting data.
+- The project doesn't use the MongoDB object id `_id` for editing, deleting, or getting data.
 Instead, a `book_id` is used as a user-friendly option.
 - The `book_id` will be generated at the time of creating a new book.
 It will consider the last `book_id` number and increment the number for the new book.